— The projected annual base starting salary for new hires with an MBA (2020 GMAC Annual Corporate Recruiters Survey)

 Students must complete two elective courses offered by The WPI Business School.
 There are over 50 elective options that cover a wide array of in-demand business skills and applications for MBA students to specifically tailor their degree to fit their career goals.
 Any specialty course can be counted as either a specialty or elective course, but not both.
 Here are some additional elective courses:

 Students must complete a capstone project experience as follows:

-To learn more about the online business programs at WPI, fill out the fields below to download a free brochure.
+To learn more about the online Master of Business Administration at WPI, fill out the fields below to download a free brochure.
 If you have additional questions, please call us toll-free at 877-974-6391 to talk with one of our enrollment representatives.